 UMBC’s liberal arts foundation is at the core of the MAgS program.
 The program integrates management, public policy and a focus on aging studies.

 The aim of this degree is to prepare students for entry level professional positions in management of aging services.
-The undergraduate major is built upon UMBC’s liberal arts foundation and provides a strong knowledge base in human aging; understanding of regulatory/policy/fiscal issues involved in aging service provision; and fundamental management skills (i.e., accounting, human resources, critical thinking and negotiation).
+The undergraduate major provides a strong knowledge base in human aging; understanding of regulatory/policy/fiscal issues involved in aging service provision; and fundamental management skills (i.e., accounting, human resources, critical thinking and negotiation).

-MAgS majors must complete 33 core credits and 6 elective credits.
+MAgS majors must complete 33 core credits and 6 UMBC elective credits.

-Courses in the MAgS program are listed under AGNG.
+Courses in the MAgS program are listed under AGNG in the course directory.

 |AGNG 100||So You Say You Want a Revolution |